Coaching return on investment: how to compute the ROI of executive coaching programs

 By quantifying the costs and benefits of a particular investment, you can determine whether or not that investment is worth it.

 ROI is a measure of the profitability of an investment.
 It is calculated by taking the benefits of the investment and subtracting the costs of the investment.
-Then dividing the resulting number by the costs of the investment.
+Then divide the resulting number by the costs of the investment.
 The higher ROI, the more profitable the investment.

 There are several methods that can be used to calculate ROI.
 The two most common methods are the following: